 “Finding trends in the vast sea of great work can be tricky,” says Chris Harmon, creative director at Loyalkaspar.
 “Sometimes you gravitate to your own taste, and trends become self-fulfilling prophecies.”

 Take, for example, negative space.
 We’ve seen a number of great examples of negative space being used in logo design this year, from Buzzfeed News to Jetsave Tours.
 But does that make it a trend, or just a timeless technique?
 As Rob Garner, senior designer at 23Red, puts it: "I’m very wary of trends when it comes to design.
 These often ignore brand values, allowing communication to be absorbed into life’s wallpaper where nothing really stands for anything.
 It becomes more about feeling safe in similar surroundings."

 At the same time, it’s inarguable that some clear logo trends do exist.
 And although you shouldn’t unthinkingly follow them, it’s still useful to know what they are, even if it’s for the express purpose of avoiding them.

-Here, with one day left of 2018, we take a look back at the past year and identify six logo trends from 2018 that look set to continue into 2019 and beyond.
+Here, with one day left of 2018, we take a look back at the past year and identify six logo trends that look set to continue into 2019 and beyond.
 What you do with this knowledge is entirely up to you...

 We’ll start with a trend that’s been popular for years now, but still shows no signs of abating: simplification.
 We’re talking about, in the words of FINE’s design director Joe Flory: “an overarching trend to eschew extraneous ornamentation in favour of a simpler and uncompromising visual aesthetic”.

 As Alastair Holmes, associate creative director at This Place, explains: “When it comes to logo design and branding, there seems to be a trend towards simplifying things, so either taking the existing brand or logo and simplifying it, or completely redesigning the logo to be cleaner.